 Hannah firmly believes that each family is individual and so is every baby – and she isn’t there to tell you how to raise your family, but to support you to find a solution if what you are doing isn’t working for you right now.
 Her confident, positive, gentle and most of all effective approach has ensured that families recommend her all over the world and have come back for second and third babies (even before they are born!).

 Here she shares with us how we can make the move from a sleeping bag to bedding.
 Over the past decade baby sleeping bags have become increasingly popular as a convenient bedding option for parents.
-Sleeping bags help babies sleep well as they can’t kick them off, unlike traditional blankets, which can sometimes lead to babies waking as they get cold.
+Sleep bags help babies sleep well as they can’t kick them off, unlike traditional blankets, which can sometimes lead to babies waking as they get cold.

-Because of all of the above reasons, as well as babies moving around a lot in their sleep, sleeping bags definitely work well for small babies.
-So, how do you prepare a baby for the move to duvet, big bed and away from needing a sleeping bag?
+Because of all of the above reasons, as well as babies moving around a lot in their sleep, sleep bags definitely work well for small babies.
+So, how do you prepare a baby for the move to duvet, big bed and away from needing a sleep bag?
 Prior to this transition, it would be a good start if they are less mobile overnight and not kick their covers off.
 There are a number of stages to consider that might help with this transition.

 Transition to a bed: